PlanktoScope/PlanktoScope/documentation/docs/operation/software-upgrades.md

     Thus, if you find that you attempted to upgrade the PlanktoScope OS using `forklift` but your PlanktoScope automatically returned to the previous installed version of the OS after a reboot, then that means that your PlanktoScope couldn't run the newer version for some reason.
 Information about this will be reported if you run the command `forklift stage show`.

-### Avoid touching `apt`/`apt-get`
+### Avoid touching `apt`/`apt-get`!

 !!! info

-    If you don't know what `apt` or `apt-get` refer to, then please skip this section and avoid running `apt` or `apt-get` commands in the future!
+    If you don't know what `apt` or `apt-get` refer to, then please skip this section and just remember to avoid running `apt` or `apt-get` commands on your PlanktoScope!

 Most of the "interesting" software in the PlanktoScope OS (with Cockpit being a notable exception) is not managed using Raspberry Pi OS's APT package-management system, [for various reasons](../reference/software/architecture/os.md#system-upgrades).
-It's *probably* safe to run APT commands to upgrade the most packages installed in the PlanktoScope OS (at least for software which doesn't run during [early boot](../reference/software/architecture/os.md#boot-sequence), because of when the PlanktoScope OS's [filesystem overlay](../reference/software/architecture/os.md#filesystem) for `/usr` is initialized), but we cannot make any guarantees or provide any support if you choose to do that.
+It's *probably* safe to run APT commands to upgrade most packages installed in the PlanktoScope OS (at least for software which doesn't run during [early boot](../reference/software/architecture/os.md#boot-sequence), because of when the PlanktoScope OS's [filesystem overlay](../reference/software/architecture/os.md#filesystem) for `/usr` is initialized), but we cannot make any guarantees or provide any support if you choose to do that.
 This is an issue of practicality: APT does not make it easy for us to exactly reproduce the changes to installed versions of packages caused by running `apt`/`apt-get`'s install/upgrade commands, when those commands are run at very different times; so it is not necessarily feasible for us to troubleshoot any resulting problems.
 If you want to undo the changes caused by running any APT commands, you should try to delete everything in `/var/lib/overlays/overrides/usr` and reboot immediately afterwards.

 ## Restore your data & settings

 If you reset/upgraded/downgraded the PlanktoScope OS by re-flashing your SD card, then:

 - You can restore your [backed-up data & settings](#back-up-your-data-settings) by re-uploading your backup files to their respective locations and then rebooting your PlanktoScope.
-- (Only relevant for advanced users) If you were running a non-standard Forklift pallet (i.e. anything other than [github.com/PlanktoScope/pallet-standard](https://github.com/PlanktoScope/pallet-standard)), then you can run a Forklift command to switch back to that pallet (assuming that your PlanktoScope [has an internet connection](./networking.md#connect-your-planktoscope-to-the-internet) so that it can download the pallet), for example in the Cockpit Terminal at <http://planktoscope.local/admin/cockpit/system/terminal> :
+- (Only relevant for advanced users) If you were running a non-standard Forklift pallet (i.e. anything other than [github.com/PlanktoScope/pallet-standard](https://github.com/PlanktoScope/pallet-standard)) which you had pushed to a GitHub repository host (such as GitHub), then you can run a Forklift command to switch back to that pallet (assuming that your PlanktoScope [has an internet connection](./networking.md#connect-your-planktoscope-to-the-internet) so that it can download the pallet), for example in the Cockpit Terminal at <http://planktoscope.local/admin/cockpit/system/terminal> :

     ```sh
     forklift pallet switch github.com/name-of/your-pallet@version-query
     ```

+    Afterwards, you should reboot your PlanktoScope; it will try to boot using the pallet you had specified.